 Prolastin-C and Glassia

-To secure Glassia for patients, prescribers must submit the Request for Patient Designated Plasma Protein and Related Products form (PDF, 363KB) to show that the patient meets eligibility criteria.
-If the patient is approved, Canadian Blood Services will initiate patient support.
+To secure Glassia for a patient through CBS, prescribers must submit the Request for Patient Designated Plasma Protein and Related Products form (PDF, 363KB) to show the patient meets eligibility criteria.
+If the patient is approved, CBS will initiate patient support.

-Canadian Blood Services, in collaboration with BC Blood Services, provides Glassia at no cost to patients.
-Canadian Blood Services, in collaboration with OnePath patient support program, will coordinate product delivery to transfusion medicine laboratories for patient pick-up.
+In collaboration with BC Blood Services, CBS provides Glassia at no cost to patients, and in collaboration with OnePath patient support program, CBS coordinates product delivery to transfusion medicine laboratories for patient pick-up.
 Glassia is not dispensed through community pharmacies.

 Key steps for prescribers

-1. Submit the Prolastin-C Patient List Request form (PDF, 140KB) for a list of PharmaCare-covered patients to contact
+1. Submit the Prolastin-C Patient List Request form (PDF, 140KB) for a list of patients covered by PharmaCare.

-2. Meet with patients and submit the CBS Request for Patient Designated PPRP form (PDF, 363KB)
+2. Meet with patients and submit the CBS Request for Patient Designated PPRP form (PDF, 183KB).

-3. If patient meets criteria and is eligible, Canadian Blood Services initiates patient support
+If the patient meets criteria and is eligible, CBS initiates patient support.

 Eligibility criteria for Glassia

-Glassia can be requested for adult patients with severe A1-PI deficiency and clinical evidence of emphysema who meet the following criteria*:
+Glassia can be requested from CBS for adult patients with severe A1-PI deficiency and clinical evidence of emphysema who meet the following criteria*:

 • Respirologist has confirmed the diagnosis of severe A1-PI deficiency and clinical evidence of emphysema and indicated that patient would benefit from treatment with A1- PI product